Glen Osbourne: East Coast Wrestling Association and Independent circuit (1993–2011)

 In 2003 Osbourne pinned Christian York in a tournament final match to become the first Dynamite Championship Wrestling Heavyweight Champion and formed a stable with Riptide, The Bouncer and Johnny Thunder called The Pain Syndicate.
 He also reunited with Rockin' Rebel to win the POW Tag Team Championships, and toured Central America.

 In August 2004 Glen won the Unlimited World Championship in the Susquehanna Wrestling Organization.
 Osbourne's pursuit of the belt lasted nearly nine months and culminated in a three-way match with (then-champion) "Luscious" Johnny Graham and "Sexy" Shane Shadows.

 Osbourne spent the first few months of 2005 wrestling on the Florida circuit before returning to the Mid-Atlantic region to wrestle for the SWO, Pro Wrestling Entertainment and the World Wide Wrestling Alliance (he was the Heavyweight Champion in each promotion).

 In the Spring of 2006, Osbourne won the World Professional Wrestling Tag Team Titles with his partner The Cremator.
 In early 2007, Osbourne turned on Cremator and they began a violent feud.
 The rivalry ended on June 9, 2007, with Osbourne defeating Cremator in a casket match during WPW's annual Summer Extravaganza card in Reading, Pennsylvania.

-September 2006 saw Osbourne return to his home-base of many years, Delaware's East Coast Wrestling Association.
+In September 2006 Osbourne return to his home-base of many years, Delaware's East Coast Wrestling Association.
 He also debuted in Pennsylvania's Blackball'd Wrestling Organization and continued to appear for U.S. promotions such as Dynamite Championship Wrestling, Pro Wrestling Entertainment, Devastation Wrestling Federation, New Age Wrestling, WPW, and the World Wide Wrestling Alliance.
 On August 24, 2007, he pinned Larry Zbyszko for the WWWA U.S. Heavyweight Title.
 In September 2008, Osbourne defeated fellow independent wrestling veteran Ace Darling in a loser-must-retire match, as well as teaming with Nate Hatred to win the World Professional Wrestling Tag Team Championship for a second time.

 Glen Osbourne was ranked in the Pro Wrestling Illustrated Top 500 issue for 12 straight years (1994–2005) reaching a peak ranking of #128 in 1998.
 He reappeared in the 2008 edition ranking #175.

 Osbourne retired from professional wrestling in 2011.